Qiskit/documentation/docs/api/qiskit/transpiler.md

 pass_manager.scheduling = scheduling_pm
 ```

-Then when [`run()`](qiskit.transpiler.StagedPassManager#run "qiskit.transpiler.StagedPassManager.run") is called on `pass_manager` the `logical_opt` [`PassManager`](qiskit.transpiler.PassManager "qiskit.transpiler.PassManager") will be called prior to the `layout` stage and for the `scheduling` stage our custom [`PassManager`](qiskit.transpiler.PassManager "qiskit.transpiler.PassManager") `scheduling_pm` will be used.
+Now, when the staged pass manager is run via the [`run()`](qiskit.transpiler.StagedPassManager#run "qiskit.transpiler.StagedPassManager.run") method, the `logical_opt` pass manager will be called before the `layout` stage, and the `scheduling_pm` pass manager will be used for the `scheduling` stage instead of the default.

 ## Custom Pass Managers

 In addition to modifying preset pass managers, it is also possible to construct a pass manager to build an entirely custom pipeline for transforming input circuits.
-You can leverage the [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager") class directly to do this.
+You can use the [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager") class directly to do this.
 You can define arbitrary stage names and populate them with a [`PassManager`](qiskit.transpiler.PassManager "qiskit.transpiler.PassManager") instance.
-For example:
+For example, the following code creates a new [`StagedPassManager`](qiskit.transpiler.StagedPassManager "qiskit.transpiler.StagedPassManager") that has 2 stages, `init` and `translation`.:

 ```python
 from qiskit.transpiler.passes import (